Why Table Presence Matters

 Look back at the pictures above.
 Santorini has an elevated board, along with building pieces that increase the structure’s height as you play.
 The Climbers uses building blocks that can reach a good height.
 Fireball Island has a raised board with a volcano at the top that sends fireballs all over the terrain.

 Just by being raised well above the height of the table, they attract attention from anyone walking by.
 This is especially the case where the height of the game is above the heads of the players at the table.

 Of course, these examples may not apply as well to the game you’re working on.
 If your game doesn’t lend itself to a board or stacking components, then this may be a bit more of a challenge.

 If you’re working on a deck-builder, another type of card game, or a game with minimal components, see if you can make those components more interesting and unique.
 Just think differently when you’re crafting your deck builder, or at least make sure the art and graphic design is visually stunning.
 Try to find ways to make your game stand out compared to others.

 I myself am not that artistic, and this is an area where I struggle.
 Fortunately, I do have friends who are game designers that are much better at this than me.
 Sometimes it’s best to enlist help when needed.

-I took this to Proto TO, a local game designer event, and everybody that walked by the game commented on how cool it looked.
+A few years ago I took this to Proto TO, a local game designer event, and everybody that walked by the game commented on how cool it looked.
 That’s exactly the reaction I was hoping for!

 What is one game that you feel has really great table presence?
 What makes people stop in their tracks when they see it being played?